Silent House (novel)

-Silent House (1983) is Orhan Pamuk's second novel published after Cevdet Bey and His Sons.
+Silent House (Sessiz Ev) is the second novel by Turkish author Orhan Pamuk, published in 1983 after Cevdet Bey and His Sons.
 The novel tells the story of a week in which three siblings go to visit their grandmother in Cennethisar, a small town near Istanbul.
 The book has received positive retrospective reviews from critics.

-General
+Background

 Silent House has 32 chapters.
 Each chapter is narrated from a different narrator's point of view in the first person.
 The names of the five narrators in the novel in turn are Recep, Fatma, Hasan, Faruk and Metin.
 The narrator of the opening chapter is Recep and the narrator of the closing chapter is Buyukhanim.

 Each of the narrators has a different number of chapters to tell.
 Hasan has eight, Buyukhanim seven, Recep six, Faruk six, and Metin has five chapters.
-The distribution of the chapters to the narrators are as following:
+The distribution of the chapters to the narrators is as following:

 The novel makes use of stream of consciousness and internal monologue.

-Time and Place
+Setting

 The book takes place in Cennethisar, a small town near Istanbul.
 It is set in July 1980.
 Silent House takes place just one month before the military coup of September 12 in Turkey.
 Therefore, the novel carries the influence of the great political tension.